Amos47/2400/Chapter_2.md

 [Interested?]( http://www.kerryr.net/pioneers/shannon.htm)

 ####Takeaways
 Business requires careful planning of its data gathering efforts in order to collect clean, precise and intelligible data that covers its business intelligence needs.
-Data Scientists, Information and Data Architects and others are tasked with desiging data-=gathering regimes to allow for data to be turned into actionalbe information that will drive decisions and reduce error around predicted outcomes.
+Data Scientists, Information and Data Architects and others are tasked with desiging data-gathering regimes to allow for data to be turned into actionalbe information that will drive decisions and reduce error around predicted outcomes.
+Business needs clean, non-noisy data and it's not an easy task to engineer it.

 ### The five faces of information
 Below is an infographic of sorts, showing the five faces of information.
 The faces and their characteristics are from a (highly recommended) 2012 book by Joel Katz entitled *Designing Information: Human factor and common sense in design* (2012, John Wiley & Sons).